antoniocordasco/play-test/ReadMe.txt

 If there was a production build, we would need to add a file with the credentials for the production database, which is not pushed to either github or docker, to avoid security risks.

 - Code style
-I have not used any linter, but there are plenti available.
+I have not used any linter, but there are plenty available.
 It would be a good idea to install one, to ensure consistency throughout the codebase